dhilon/Health_Data_Aggregator/README.md

 **Note**: The script requires exactly one argument (the metric name).
 If no argument is provided or an invalid metric is specified, it will display an error message and exit.
 Running any metric will first aggregate the data from `sleep.json` and `workouts.json` into `days.json`, then calculate and print the requested metric.

+I used a virtual environment to ensure all of the dependencies were up to date and easily shareable.

 ## Methodology

 I used four builtin libraries: `zoneinfo`, `json`, `datetime`, and `sys`, and two imported libraries: `pytz` and `dateutil`.
 The core challenge was handling timestamps from multiple timezones and converting them to a standardized UTC format for accurate date-based aggregation.
+I used these libraries because when researching them on Google, they had the most functionality in terms of amount of datetimes and easily-readable objects and they were popular.

 ### Library Usage